Venezuelans recently voted for a referendum to end term limits, which could potentially extend President Hugo Chávez’s term indefinitely.

 - Is Latin America swaying left with elections of seemingly leftist and socialist leaders, like Luiz Inácio Lula da Silva in Brazil and Evo Morales in Bolivia?

 Worldfocus’ weekly radio show examined the hype of Hugo Chávez and the expectations of the Venezuelans who elected him.
 The program surveyed the political players in Latin America and explored the social and political movements from the ground up.
-Our panel also discussed the Obama administration and the U.S.’s role in Latin America’s future.
+Our panel also discussed the Obama administration as to the U.S.’s role in Latin America’s future.

+Thank you for your questions.
 Worldfocus anchor Martin Savidge hosted a panel of guests: